semperos/kliros/README.md

  * TeX/LaTeX (more specifically, XeLaTeX)
  * Python (>= 2.7)

 You should also install the fonts under the `fonts` directory before attempting to compile any documents.
+Under *nix platforms, these should also be placed in the `~/.fonts` folder to be recognized by LilyPond.

 If you use the Python scripts (used for generating templates for creating new scores), you'll need to install the following Python packages listed in the `requirements.txt` file, which has been generated using the Pip utility's `freeze` command.